hmac0/hmac0/README.md

 - 👋 Hi, I’m @hmac0
 - 👀 I’m interested in Space Exploration, Sustainability, and Electric Vehicles
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently developing in Golang
 - 💞️ I’m looking to collaborate on anything I can find time for.
 - 📫 Check out my website: http://haydenmaclean.com/